gitwatch/gitwatch/README.md

   - [Install Docker Compose](https://docs.docker.com/compose/install/)
 - **A Git Repository**: You need a local directory that is a Git repository you want to watch.
-- **SSH Key**: For pushing to a remote repository, the container needs access to an SSH key that is authorized with your Git provider (e.g., GitHub, GitLab).
+- **SSH Key**: For pushing to a remote repository, the container needs access to an SSH key that is authorized with your Git provider.

 **2. Configuration:**